ehsanmqn/url-shortener/readme.md

-# The UrlShortener project
+# A simple Url Shortener project
 This is a simple Django project implemented to work as an efficient and high speed URL Shortener.
-Some of Async tasks provided using Celery.
-Furthermore, in order to optimize speed, this project uses Redis as cache backend.
+Async tasks handled using Celery.
+Furthermore, in order to optimize the response time, this project uses Redis as a cache backend.
 Some tiny optimizations also performed in Views.

 ## Table of contents